Steveiwonder/WSM/README.md

 - `From` the email address the email should come from
 - `To` the email address the email should be sent to

-`WhatsApp` is only used when `NotificationType` is set to `WhatsApp` - This could also be used to send SMS, but it's untested
+`Twilio` - This can be used to send SMS or WhatsApp messages via Twilio
 - `AccountId` your Twilio Account Id - available within Twilio console https://console.twilio.com
 - `AuthToken` your Twilio Auth Token - available within Twilio console https://console.twilio.com
 - `From` your Twilio phone number that the message should be sent from.
-For WhatsApp it's in the format of `whatsapp:+1555555555555`
+For WhatsApp it's in the format of `whatsapp:+1555555555555` for SMS it'll be `+1555555555555`
 - `To` is the number the message should be sent to.
-For WhatsApp it's in the format of `whatsapp:+1555555555555`
+For WhatsApp it's in the format of `whatsapp:+1555555555555` for SMS it'll be `+1555555555555`

 Running the container